nigel-riss/rsschool-cv/cv.md

 * **Main project:** [oldboybarbershop.com](https://oldboybarbershop.com/)
 * **Tasks:** development of websites and landing pages for company projects, development of internal company tools, coordinated the work of junior developers, designers, copywriters, marketers and contractors.
 * **Achievements:** created a development department from scratch, under my leadership and direct participation (frontend) developed we launched the 3rd version of the franchise portal, which more than doubled the rates of online entries in franchise branches.
-* **Technologies:** HTML, CSS, JavaScript, wordpress, SCSS, pug, gulp, webpack, PHP.
+* **Technologies:** HTML, CSS, JavaScript, Wordpress, SCSS, pug, gulp, webpack, PHP.
 * **Planning:** Scrum, Kanban.

 ### Freelance Web developer
 *(August 2015 — November 2016)*

-* **Tasks:** development of wordpress sites with custom themes, development of landing pages
+* **Tasks:** development of Wordpress sites with custom themes, development of landing pages
-* **Technologies:** HTML, CSS, JavaScript, wordpress, SCSS, gulp, Photoshop
+* **Technologies:** HTML, CSS, JavaScript, Wordpress, SCSS, gulp, Photoshop
 * **Planning:** Kanban

 ---

 ## Education